Skip to main content

 Behavioral Signal Modeling vs Enrichment Fields

-Standard tools fill in blanks: {{First_Name}} works at {{Company_Name}}.
+Standard tools fill in blanks: {{FirstName}} works at {{CompanyName}}.
 ScaliQ models behavior.
 It understands that a prospect who just hired a new VP of Sales is in a different buying window than one who hired them six months ago.
 ScaliQ’s engine extracts deep behavioral signals—hiring velocity, funding news sentiment, and engagement spikes—to determine when to reach out, not just who to reach out to.

 Adaptive Tone and Message Structure